mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 .. option:: --source=<source>

-   connection information for source server in the form:
+   Connection information for source server in the form:
    <user>:<password>@<host>:<port>:<socket> where <password> is
    optional and either <port> or <socket> must be provided.

 .. option:: --destination=<destination>

-   connection information for destination server in the form:
+   Connection information for destination server in the form:
    <user>:<password>@<host>:<port>:<socket> Where <password> is
    optional and either <port> or <socket> must be provided.

 .. option:: --copy-dir=<copy_directory>

-   a path to use when copying data (stores temporary files) - default = current directory
+   Path to use when copying data (stores temporary files) - default = current directory.

 .. option:: --skip=<objects>

-   specify objects to skip in the operation in the form of a comma-separated list (no spaces).
-Valid values = TABLES, VIEWS, TRIGGERS, PROCEDURES, FUNCTIONS, EVENTS, GRANTS, DATA, CREATE_DB
+   Specify objects to skip in the operation in the form of a comma-separated list (no spaces).
+Valid values = TABLES, VIEWS, TRIGGERS, PROCEDURES, FUNCTIONS, EVENTS, GRANTS, DATA, CREATE_DB.

 .. option:: --exclude=<exclude>, -x<exclude>

-   exclude one or more objects from the operation using either a specific name such as db1.t1 or a REGEXP search pattern.
+   Exclude one or more objects from the operation using either a specific name such as db1.t1 or a REGEXP search pattern.
 Repeat option for multiple exclusions.

 .. option:: --force, -f

-   drop the new database or object if it exists
+   Drop the new database or object if it exists.

 .. option:: --quiet, -q

-   turn off all messages for quiet execution
+   Turn off all messages for quiet execution.

 .. option:: --verbose, -v

-   control how much information is displayed.
-For example, -v = verbose, -vv = more verbose, -vvv = debug
+   Control how much information is displayed.
+For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --threads

-    use multiple threads for cross-server copy (default = 1)
+    Use multiple threads for cross-server copy (default = 1).

 .. option::  --new-storage-engine=<new_engine>